International Organisations Preparing to Repel Cyberthreats

 The annual event Cyber Polygon 2020, which is to be held on 8 July this year, will welcome representatives of major Russian and international organisations who will participate in the training and shape their skills in data theft prevention, incident investigation and the collection of evidence to share with law enforcement agencies.
 Around 100 teams have already registered with new applications still coming in.

 According to the World Economic Forum (WEF), cyberattacks and data theft are the 9th most likely fallout to the world.
-At the same time, the damage cause by these factors continues to increase and, in 2030, is projected to reach $90 trillion, according to WEF.
-Likewise, in Russia, the situation is becoming more serious — according to Sberbank estimates, in 2021, the damage to the Russian economy caused by cybercrime could reach 7 trillion rubles ($100 million).
+At the same time, the damage caused by these factors continues to increase and, in 2030, is projected to reach $90 trillion, according to WEF.
+Likewise, in Russia the situation is becoming more serious — according to Sberbank estimates, in 2021 the damage to the Russian economy caused by cybercrime could reach 7 trillion rubles ($100 million).
 Even with such alarming predictions, many companies are still not ready to counter these threats.
 Threat Zone 2020 research reveals that 83% of companies have no emergency plans in place to restore business operations and maintain their efficiency.

 In light of the above, the main topic for Cyber Polygon 2020 will be the preparation for a large-scale cyber crisis, which may happen, given the conditions of accelerated digitalisation and increased cybercriminal activity.
-About 100 different organisation will take part in the event, including The Spanish National Cybersecurity Institute (INCIBE), Banco Santander, Ernst & Young, MTS, Pochta Bank to name but a few.
+About 100 different organisations will take part in the event, including the Spanish National Cybersecurity Institute (INCIBE), Banco Santander, Ernst & Young, MTS, Pochta Bank to name but a few.
 The training scenario will include attack simulations targeting confidential data with the intent to inflict reputational damage.
 In response, the technical experts from the participating organisations will practise their skills in repelling active attacks, investigating incidents which have already occurred and checking their perimeter for other possible vulnerabilities.
-Another equally important skill to practise here is how to collect the information about an attack and forwarded it to law enforcement in order to prevent similar situations in the future.
+Another equally important skill to practise here is how to collect the information about an attack and forward it to law enforcement in order to prevent similar situations in the future.
 The actions of the attackers will be simulated by the BI.ZONE team.

 Registration for the event is still open.

 Cyber Polygon 2020 is an official project of the World Economic Forum Centre for Cybersecurity and Sberbank Group.
-In addition to the technical training, Cyber Polygon 2020 will feature an open online live stream, where top officials from such organisations as the World Economic Forum, Interpol, ICANN, IBM, Visa and many others will talk about new threats and current trends in the field of cybersecurity, as well as share their experience in preventing and minimising the consequences of major cyberattacks.
+In addition to the technical training, Cyber Polygon 2020 will feature an open online live stream, where top officials from such organisations as the World Economic Forum, INTERPOL, ICANN, IBM, Visa and many others will talk about new threats and current trends in the field of cybersecurity as well as share their experience in preventing and minimising the consequences of major cyberattacks